elterminad0r/cipher_tools/text_interface_doc.md

     1!f

 The command `!s` can be used to set the polyalphabetic interval.
 In polyalphabetic mode, multiple substitution tables must be tracked.
 Because of this, you can't just enter substitutions directly anymore.
 They must be fed to the `!m` command (this has been here all along, but in single mode direct entry acts a shortcut to `!m`).
 The `!m` command requires an `interv` (which can be done with the `{num}!m` syntax), and then the familiar old substitution arguments.

+This means you can tell which functions support this by looking if `'interv'` is one of the pkw.

+Note also that when you supply *no* number, it assumes you mean `0`.
+This means that in monoalphabetic mode, you use exactly the same syntax as originally, but the program preprocesses this into polyalphabetic syntax for you.

+There is also a special available argument `a` (eg `a!f`).
+This systematically performs the given command for *all* possible values of n.